robots/allwinner_t113/README.md

 # Bla

-This is Freertos on Allwinner T113 chip. (chip because its not mcu more like SOC)
+This is Freertos on Allwinner T113 chip. (chip because it is not mcu, more like SOC)

 ## features of this project